 SELECTED GROUP EXHIBITIONS

-Museum of Contemporary ARt, Jacksonville, Florida, Confronting the Canvas: Women of Abstract Expressionism, 2016.
+Museum of Contemporary Art, Jacksonville, Florida, Confronting the Canvas: Women of Abstraction, 2016.

 Merton Simpson Gallery, New York, Iconomania, 2014.